11 min read

 }

-Once you have saved the changes in your index.ts file, open the terminal and run the following command to run the script:
+Once you have saved the changes in your mintNft.ts file, open the terminal and run the following command to run the script:

 You should see the following output printed in your terminal window:

 Additionally, we can take the transaction hash and look for it on Etherscan to see the mined transaction.
-If you navigate to the thirdweb dashboard and click on the particular collection contract, you can see the NFT minted:
+You can see the NFT minted on NFT marketplaces such as OpenSea by either searching the collection address or viewing your NFTs on your profile.

 Conclusion